Level crossing: Safety

 Trains have a much larger mass relative to their braking capability, and thus a far longer braking distance than road vehicles.
-With rare exceptions, trains do not stop at level crossings and rely on vehicles and pedestrians to clear the tracks in advance.
+With rare exceptions, trains do not stop at level crossings but rely on road vehicles and pedestrians to clear the tracks in advance.
+There have been several accidents in which a heavy load on a slow road transporter has not cleared the line in time, such as the Hixon rail crash.

 Level crossings constitute a significant safety concern internationally.
 On average, each year around 400 people in the European Union and over 300 in the United States are killed in level crossing accidents.
 Collisions can occur with vehicles as well as pedestrians; pedestrian collisions are more likely to result in a fatality.
 Among pedestrians, young people (5–19 years), older people (60 years and over), and males are considered to be higher risk users.
+On some commuter lines most trains may slow to stop at a station, but express or freight trains will pass through stations at high speed without slowing.

 As far as warning systems for road users are concerned, level crossings either have "passive" protection, in the form of various types of warning signs, or "active" protection, using automatic warning devices such as flashing lights, warning sounds, and barriers or gates.
 In the 19th century and for much of the 20th, a sign warning "Stop, look, and listen" (or similar wording) was the sole protection at most level crossings.
-Today, active protection is widely available, and fewer collisions take place at level crossings with active warning systems.
+Fewer collisions take place at level crossings with active warning systems, and active protection is widely available.
 Modern radar sensor systems can detect if level crossings are free of obstructions as trains approach.
-These improve safety by not lowering crossing barriers that may trap vehicles or pedestrians on the tracks, while signalling trains to brake until the obstruction clears (however, they cannot prevent a vehicle from moving out onto the track once it's far too late for the locomotive to slow even slightly).
+These improve safety by not lowering crossing barriers that may trap vehicles or pedestrians on the tracks, while signalling trains to brake until the obstruction clears.
+However, they cannot prevent a vehicle from moving out onto the track once it is far too late for the locomotive to slow even slightly.